 Herbal Remedies & Supplements

 Capsules.
-Tablets and capsules are typically derived from aloe latex and sometimes the gel as well.
+Tablets and capsules are typically derived from aloe latex and sometimes the gel.
 They stimulate the intestines, producing a laxative effect.

 Aloe vera plants can be found at most garden stores, nurseries, and specialized greenhouses, thanks to their constant popularity as both a household and garden plant.
-They can be peeled by hand to obtain the gel inside their leaves, which is the main source of aloe health benefits.
-The gel alone can be obtained at some health food stores and online, though many people find it easier to track down the plant and harvest it themselves.
+They can be peeled by hand to obtain the gel inside their leaves, which is the main source of aloe's health benefits.
+The gel alone can be obtained at some health food stores and online, though many people find it easier to purchase the plant and harvest it themselves.

 Herbal Remedies & Supplements